 Try the wine in Colmar

 Colmar and the surrounding villages are the centres of Alsace wine.
 The Alsatian vineyards run along a line of over 100 kilometres through the foothills of the Vosges Mountains, from Marlenheim in the north to Thann in the south.
-The Alsace Gewurztraminer, Riesling, Pinot Gris, Pinot Noir, Pinot Blanc, Muscat and more are ready tantalize and ignite your palate.
+The Alsace Gewurztraminer, Riesling, Pinot Gris, Pinot Noir, Pinot Blanc, Muscat and more are ready to tantalize and ignite your palate.

-Travelling as a family tip for Colmar
+Family travel tip for Colmar

 If you are travelling to Colmar with teenagers in your group, it is allowed that supervised people over the age of 14 years are able to have a small taste of wine with a meal.
 You can double-check this with your waiter at the place where you are dining to be totally sure.